 The eating period should not exceed more than four hours.

-This regime is, however, difficult to follow, especially for those that cannot eat a large meal in one take.
+However, this regime is difficult to follow, especially for those who cannot eat a large meal in one take.

 Some people prefer to eat many times a day but in small quantities.